Jordan Loewenstein, D.C. | La Jolla Chiropractor

 Most patients begin noticing improvement within 2–4 weeks, typically starting with 2–3 visits per week.
 Total visits depend on headache type, severity, chronicity, and individual response.
 Acute cervicogenic headaches may resolve within a few sessions.
 Chronic or complex patterns may require 6–12 weeks of active care.
 Progress is reassessed at regular intervals — there are no open-ended treatment contracts.

 Cervical spinal manipulation performed by a licensed chiropractor has a strong safety profile.
-The 2024 Pankrath et al. meta-analysis of randomized controlled trials concluded that high-velocity, low-amplitude cervical manipulation does not increase the risk of adverse events compared to control interventions.
+A 2024 meta-analysis (Pankrath et al., Pain Physician) examining 14 randomized controlled trials found no statistically significant difference in adverse events between cervical manipulation and control groups.
+All reported adverse events were mild and temporary.
 A thorough screening is performed before any cervical adjustment, including neurological and vascular assessments.
-If any finding suggests cervical manipulation is not appropriate, alternative techniques or specialist referral is provided.

-It's not too late.
+It’s not too late.
 Many patients have lived with headaches for decades before seeking chiropractic care and still achieve meaningful improvement.
 Chronic headaches often develop from years of accumulated spinal dysfunction, poor posture, and compensatory muscle patterns.
 While long-standing issues may take longer to resolve than acute ones, the underlying joint restrictions and muscle imbalances are still treatable.
-The first step is a thorough evaluation to identify what's driving your headaches and determine a realistic care plan.

 A responsible chiropractor screens for red flags at every intake.
 Knowing when NOT to adjust is as important as knowing how to adjust.
 If you experience any of the following, seek emergency medical care immediately.